I recently found out about Merrick kibble with freeze-dried raw bites.

 Good For Introducing Healthier Food

-In my personal opinion, it’s a healthier food than the kibble + freeze-dried raw option I mention in this blog post, and these are its ingredients (for the chicken option):
+In my personal opinion, it’s a healthier food than the kibble + freeze-dried raw option I mention in this blog post.
+These are its ingredients (for the chicken option):

 Deboned Chicken, Chicken Liver, Dried Potatoes, Potato Protein, Chicken Broth, Gelatin, Dried Kelp, Salt, Mixed Tocopherols (a preservative), Potassium Chloride, Apples, Carrots, Blueberries, Minerals (Zinc Amino Acid Complex, Iron Amino Acid Complex, Potassium Chloride, Copper Amino Acid Complex, Manganese Amino Acid Complex, Sodium Selenite, Calcium Iodate), Vitamins (Vitamin E Supplement, Vitamin A Supplement, Niacin, Thiamine Mononitrate, d-Calcium Pantothenate, Riboflavin Supplement, Vitamin D3 Supplement, Pyridoxine Hydrochloride, Vitamin B12 Supplement, Folic Acid), Choline Chloride